An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Method

 \subsection{Data Analysis}

-Multiple researchers jointly applied affinity mapping~\cite{beyer-97-contextual-design, pernice-18-affinity-diagramming}, a method to cluster large volumes of information, to identify steps needed to perform the \gls{pwc} and \gls{pwr} and organize the observed challenges into potential automation, usability, and security issues.
-After we reached saturation, we stopped analyzing further websites, i.e., we did not uncover new findings within the last ten website analyses.
-Usability-related systematic analysis findings are grounded in established knowledge and practices~\cite{Molich1990, Nielsen1990, Nielsen1994, Nielsen1994_2}.
+Multiple researchers jointly applied affinity mapping~\cite{beyer-97-contextual-design, pernice-18-affinity-diagramming}, a method for clustering information, to identify the steps needed to perform the \gls{pwc} and \gls{pwr}, and to organize the observations into potential automation, usability, and security issues.
+Usability-related systematic analysis findings are grounded in established knowledge and practices~\cite{molich-90-dialogue, nielsen-90-heuristic, nielsen-94-usability-heuristic, nielsen-95-usability-inspection}.\\